-There are very strict legislative requirements related to disclosing information about complaints and reports made to the OPI.
+There are very strict legislative protections relating to disclosure of information about complaints and reports made to the OPI.
+If, after reading the below, you are still unsure about how these protections operate, please call the OPI or seek independent legal advice.

 Public administration complaints and reports